rahulgtst/DocQ/README.md

 ## Features
 - Create embeddings of content present inside the PDF.
-- Return a AI Generated response query based on context found for query.
+- Return a AI-Generated response query based on the context found for the query.

 ## Installation